 If you have been injured or have received serious property damage due to a car accident, you should consider retaining an experienced car accident injury lawyer to fight for you.
 Ali Awad, the CEO Lawyer, and his team of experienced personal injury attorneys are dedicated to fighting for the rights of car accident victims.

-Ali Awad has transformed his local personal injury firm into one of the fastest growing firms in the country that has retained some of the most experienced injury and accident attorneys in the Georgia region.
-With a quickly growing firm with a 99% track record of success, you can rest assured that the CEO Lawyer Personal Injury Law Firm will bring you the best possible outcomes for your case.
-Call the CEO Lawyer and his team of attorneys at (470) 323-8779 or online to receive your free evaluation.
+Ali Awad has transformed his local personal injury firm into one of the fastest-growing firms in the country that has retained some of the most experienced injury and accident attorneys in the Georgia region.
+As a rapidly growing firm with a 99% track record of success, you can feel confident that the CEO Lawyer Personal Injury Law Firm will work to achieve the most favorable outcomes for your case.
+Call the CEO Lawyer and his team of attorneys at (470) 323-8779 or contact us online to receive your free evaluation.